withastro/docs/src/pages/en/reference/directives-reference.md

 Make the contents of a `<style>` tag apply globaly on pages where the component is included by disabling Astro's CSS scoping system.

 This is equivalent to wrapping all of the selectors within a `<style>` tag with `:global()`.

+📚 See the [Styling & CSS](/en/guides/styling/#global-styles) page for more details about how global styles work.

 ```astro
 <!-- This: -->